HooverHigh/.github/readme.md

   <p>We are hoover!</p>
 </div>

-This github accountis student run and all custom apps for hooverhigh are made and uploaded here.
+This github account is student run and all custom apps for hooverhigh are made and uploaded here.